 Evergreen content can be a lot of things, but it can’t be:

-- Topical (today’s breaking story is tomorrow’s yesterday’s news)
+- Topical — today’s breaking news article is tomorrow’s yesterday’s news

-- Political (the thing that outraged you today will be replaced by something new next week)
+- Political (like Presidential elections) — the thing that outraged you today will be replaced by something new next week

-In short, if it’s on a topic with a short lifespan, it can’t be evergreen.
+In short, if it’s on a topic with a short-term lifespan, it can’t be evergreen.

 4. Evergreen Content Ideas

 - How-to Posts.
-Whether it’s showing someone how to cook a recipe or how to build a treehouse for their children, how-to posts are evergreen go-tos.
+Whether it’s showing someone how to cook a recipe or a beginner’s guide for building a treehouse, how-to posts are evergreen go-tos.

 - Ultimate Guides.
 You’ll need to keep them up to date to fend off competitors, but ultimate guides for non-trendy topics are evergreen gold.

 - Inspirational Articles.
 If it inspires readers, compels them to take action and improve their lives, it’s a great evergreen candidate.